-Pursuant to San Joaquin County Ordinance No. 4122, employees eligible for sick leave credit accounts under this section who so elected will receive additional retirement service credit pursuant to Section 31641.03 for their accumulated sick leave at retirement in lieu of a sick leave credit account.
+Pursuant to San Joaquin County Ordinance No. 4122, employees eligible for sick leave credit accounts under this section who so elected, in a written acknowledgment received by the County on or before March 31, 2002, will receive additional retirement service credit pursuant to Section 31641.03 for their accumulated sick leave at retirement in lieu of a sick leave credit account.